-According to its maker, the Vauxhall Astra GTC won’t just be the best looking car on the road, but also the most exciting to drive.
+According to its maker, the Vauxhall Astra GTC isn't just one of the best-looking cars on the road, but also one of the most exciting to drive.
 It's aimed at the likes of the Volkswagen Scirocco and Renault Megane Coupé, and there's no doubt it can match them the style stakes.
 The Astra's swoopy bodywork and swept-back LED headlamps help it stand out from the crowd.
-Entry-level models offer 18-inch wheels, while larger 19-inch wheels are standard on higher-spec cars.
-Drivers after more road presence can plump for massive 20-inchers – a unique offering compared to its rivals.
+Entry-level models have 18-inch alloy wheels, while larger 19-inch rims are standard on higher-spec cars.
+Drivers who want even more road presence can pay extra for massive 20-inch wheels – a unique option in this class.